mozillascience/studyGroup/_posts/2018-07-12-coworking-hardware.markdown

 ---
-title: Coworking, theme-Programming Gadgets
+title: Coworking - Programming Gadgets
-text:  applying what we learned in the previous session and programming our devices
+text:  Applying what we learned in the previous session and programming our devices
 location: MADLab at Gerstein
 link: https://github.com/UofTCoders/Events/issues/164
 date: 2018-07-12